The Historical Development of the Book of Church Order Chapter 32 : General Provisions Applicable to all Cases of Process

 32-19.
-No professional counsel shall be permitted as such to appear and plead in cases of process in any court; but an accused person may, if he desires it, be represented before the Session by any communing member of the same particular church, or before any other court, by any member of that court.
+No professional counsel shall be permitted as such to appear and plead in cases of process in any court; but an accused person may, if he desires it, be represented before the Session or the Presbytery by any member in good standing of a church in the same Presbytery or by any Teaching Elder member of that Presbytery, or before the General Assembly by any member in good standing in the PCA.
 A member of the court so employed shall not be allowed to sit in judgment in the case.
+Courts are encouraged to suggest to the accused/appellant the names of potential representatives and potential advisors he might contact.

 BACKGROUND AND COMPARISON :